Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/general.md

 Depression treatment
 Can depression actually be successfully treated?
 The short answer is yes.

-According to the NIMH and countless research studies over the past 6 decades, clinical depression is readily treated with short-term, goal-oriented psychotherapy or talk therapy and antidepressant medications.
+According to the NIMH and countless research studies over the past 6 decades, clinical depression is readily treated with short-term, goal-oriented psychotherapy or talk therapy.

 For most people, a combination of the two works best and is often recommended by healthcare professionals.